ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

 By using `TThread`, you can create and manage multiple threads in your application, making it more efficient and responsive.

-## Perform tasks on multiple threads
+## Example - Perform tasks on multiple threads, start automatically and free on terminate

 !!!
-Contribution
+Contribution by paweld 🇵🇱

     2024-02-08 - paweld 🇵🇱 caught a memory leak in the original code and fixed it.